Nancy Kwan

-Nancy Kwan Ka-shen (關家蒨 (Gwaan1 Gaa1sin6); born May 19, 1939) is a Chinese-American actress, philanthropist, and former dancer.
-In addition to her personality and looks, her career was benefited by Hollywood's casting of more Asian roles in the 1960s, especially in comedies.
+Nancy Kwan Ka-shen (關家蒨 (Gwaan1 Gaa1sin6); born May 19, 1939) is a Chinese-American actress whose career benefited from Hollywood's casting of more Asian roles in the 1960s, especially in comedies.
+She was considered an Eastern sex symbol in the 1960s.

 Biography

 Early life

-Born in Hong Kong on May 19, 1939, and growing up in Kowloon Tong, Kwan is the Eurasian daughter of Kwan Wing-hong, a Cantonese architect and Marquita Scott, a European model of English and Scottish ancestry.
-Kwan Wing-hong was the son of lawyer Kwan King-sun and Juliann Loke Yuen-ying, daughter of Loke Yew.
+Kwan was born in Hong Kong on May 19, 1939, and grew up in Kowloon Tong district.
+Kwan's father was Kwan Wing-hong, a Cantonese architect and her mother was Marquita Scott, a White British model of English and Scottish ancestry.
+Kwan Wing-hong was the son of lawyer Kwan King-sun and Juliann Loke Yuen-ying, daughter of business executive Loke Yew.
 He attended Cambridge University and met Scott in London.
-The two married and moved to Hong Kong, where Wing-hong became an eminent architect.
-In that era, interracial marriage was not universally accepted.
+The two married and moved to Hong Kong, where Wing-hong became a prominent architect.
+In that era, interracial marriage was not widely accepted.
 Nancy has an older brother, Ka-keung.

+In 1941, Kwan's parents divorced when she was two years old.
+Scott escaped to England during the World War II Japanese invasion and never rejoined the family.
+Her mother later moved to New York and married an American.

-In fear of the Japanese invasion of Hong Kong during World War II, Wing Hong, in the guise of a coolie, escaped from Hong Kong to North China in Christmas 1941 with his two children, whom he hid in wicker baskets.
+At Christmas 1941, in fear of the Japanese invasion of Hong Kong during World War II, Wing Hong, in the guise of a coolie, escaped from Hong Kong to North China with his two children, whom he hid in wicker baskets.
 Kwan and her brother were transported by servants, evading Japanese sentries.
-They remained in exile in western China for five years until the war ended, after which they returned to Hong Kong and lived in a spacious, contemporary home her father designed.
-Scott escaped to England and never rejoined the family.
-Kwan's parents divorced when she was two years old.
-Her mother later moved to New York and married an American.
+They remained in exile in western China for five years until the war ended, after which they returned to Hong Kong and lived in a spacious, contemporary home her father had designed.
 Remaining in Hong Kong with the children, her father married a Chinese woman, whom Kwan called "Mother".
 Her father and her stepmother raised her, in addition to her brother and five half-brothers and half-sisters.
 Five of Kwan's siblings became lawyers.